Strength Training for Volleyball

 Option 2.
 If you have a group of volleyball players in the Twin Cities area who are interested in having a professional Strength and Conditioning Coach oversee your small group strength training workouts, contact K’s Body Shop.
 This is a great option for training partners to contain costs while still getting some professional instruction.
 Prices vary depending on number of athletes and location of sessions.

 Option 3.
 The least expensive option is to follow a pre-designed strength and conditioning program.
 These programs are “as is” and do not include additional coaching.
-Customers simply pay for the program of their choice via PayPal and will be immediately directed to a link to download a zip file containing 8 different PDF files via email, typically within 24 hours (usually faster) of purchase.
+Customers simply pay for the program of their choice via PayPal and will be immediately directed to a link to download a zip file containing 8 different PDF files.
 PDF readers can be downloaded for free from www.adobe.com.
 All programs include pictures and/or descriptions of each exercise; such as dynamic warm-up, strength training exercises, stretching exercises, cardiovascular conditioning, and cool down.
 The programs are readable on smartphones, tablets, and computers.
 See sample to get a general idea of the format.

 We currently offer one level of strength and conditioning program for volleyball players.
 These programs are available for purchase here.
 Each program includes 5 different workouts: 2 day off-season rotation, 2 day pre-season rotation, and 1 in-season workout.
 Also included is a dynamic warm up, self myofascial release, and flexibility exercises.
 Implements used include free weights, stability ball, medicine ball, cables or tubing, balance board, and biofoam roll.
 Athletes who will benefit the most from this option are injury free, self motivated, and already have basic weight training experience.